HarshithReddy01/PM-Accelerator--Test-2-Frontend-new/README.md

 ## Support

-For support and questions, please contact the development team or create an issue in the repository.
+For support and questions, please contact harshithreddy0117@gmail.com